pyparsing/pyparsing/.github/SECURITY.md

 # Security Policy

-Pyparsing itself has no known security security vulnerabilities.
+Pyparsing itself has no known security vulnerabilities.
 It does not itself access any risk-inherent methods like `exec` or `eval`, nor does it import any modules not part of the Python standard library.